rsksmart/rif-identity-services/services/issuer/README.md

-CHALLENGE_EXPIRATION_SECONDS=auth challenge expiration time in seconds MAX_REQUESTS_PER_TOKEN=max amount of requests allowed per token NETWORK_NAME=network of the RPC url if set
+CHALLENGE_EXPIRATION_SECONDS=auth challenge expiration time in seconds MAX_REQUESTS_PER_TOKEN=max amount of requests allowed per token NETWORK_NAME=network of the RPC url if set SERVICE_URL=will be used as the `aud` file for JWTs.
+It expects this value to be present in the challenge response sent by the client and is part of the acces token emitted by the service
+CHALLENGE_SECRET=secret used to create deterministic challenges LOGIN_MESSAGE_HEADER=custom login message header to be signed by the user in the login process
 ```

 Example